 Coming soon!
-We hope to launch this upgrade course in summer 2019.
-The Nutritional Therapist Course (Units 9-12) Upgrade Course follows on seamlessly from the School of Health Nutritional Therapist Course (Units 1-8).
+We hope to launch this upgrade course in 2019.
+The Nutritional Therapist Course Stage 3 (Units 9-12) Upgrade Course follows on seamlessly from the School of Health Nutritional Therapist Course Stages 1 & 2 (Units 1-8).

 We will be seeking Naturopathic Nutrition Association (NNA) accreditation for this course.
 This Higher Diploma course is ideal for anyone that wants to further their studies in Nutritional Therapy.
-The upgrade comprises of: 4 Units (9-12) of Nutrition and 6 Units of Pathology & Disease.
+The Stage 3 upgrade comprises of: 4 Units (9-12) of Nutrition.
 You will also complete 6 fully supervised consultations and attend a 6 day Clinical Event.
 The course is equivalent to a NVQ Level 5/6.

 The Naturopathic Nutrition Association (NNA) is a member of The General Naturopathic Council (GNC), which has close ties with the European Federation of Naturopaths.
 Members of the NNA are eligible to make an application for registration with the CNHC (Complementary & Natural Healthcare Council) for the Naturopathy and Nutritional Therapy registers.

 In addition, membership of the NNA as a Naturopathic Nutritional Therapist also allows you associate membership of the General Naturopathic Council (GNC).
 Not only will successful students be Naturopathic Nutritional Therapists but also Associate Naturopaths - with the chance to upgrade to full Naturopathic status by completing further studies of naturopathy and associated disciplines.
 You will need to be practicing for 2 years as a Nutritional Therapist with the NNA before you can upgrade to being a full Naturopath.
 This allows you time to consolidate your learning and undertake the various training required to allow you to apply for full naturopathic status.